 Important Notice: Presenters are responsible for editing their own session abstract.
 The session abstract should be a clearly written finished piece that has been thoroughly checked for correct grammar and punctuation.
-The NCORE editor will only be responsible for delivering print-ready copy of the conference program to the publisher.

 Attach documentation deemed appropriate, i.e., actual plans, reports, survey instruments, brochures, evaluations, sample curricula, etc. This information should provide further insight into the scope, quality, and effectiveness of the effort(s) to be discussed in the proposed session.

 Please be advised NCORE might request your assistance in augmenting your presentation based on any accessibility requests of our participants.
 NCORE will monitor requests and reach out to poster presenters accordingly.